Steve Yuhas: International radio and television

 On television and radio stations, Steve Yuhas continues to be a feature guest discussing issues from security matters to social issues.
-His radio audience is predominantly conservative, but there are a great deal of self-identified libertarian listeners and Yuhas frequently debates with those with whom he disagrees.
+His radio audience is predominantly conservative, but there are a great deal of self-identified libertarian listeners, and Yuhas frequently debates with those with whom he disagrees.
 Television and radio often pit Yuhas against other radio and television pundits.
 Yuhas had consistently high ratings, according to various rating organizations, reflecting a diversity of thought for this openly gay conservative.

 Yuhas gained worldwide criticism for his harsh reporting regarding the disappearance of Alabama resident Natalee Holloway in Aruba.
 In the newspaper El Diario La Prensa, Yuhas wrote (translated to English - uncorrected syntax): "Beth Twitty comes across to the people of Alabama as a sympathetic character, and she is because she can’t find her daughter, but to much of America and the world she is an abrasive and rude woman whose disdain for the people of Aruba overshadows the goodwill that was initially shown to her in the opening days of this soap opera.
-Her following people around with television cameras in tow in order to confront people that she suspects had something to do with her daughters demise has become fodder for virtually everyone not within 500 miles of Mountain Brook, Alabama."
+Her following people around with television cameras in tow to confront people that she suspects had something to do with her daughters demise has become fodder for virtually everyone not within 500 miles of Mountain Brook, Alabama."

 Yuhas is featured in The Unrevealed Time Lies, a documentary film by Dutch filmmaker, Renée Gielen.
 Many news organizations picked up Yuhas' comments and columns about Natalee Holloway, especially after the arrest and conviction of Joran van der Sloot.
 Yuhas wrote about the unaccountability of the search funds collected by the family and that caused some to question where the many hundreds of thousands of dollars were being spent.
 On Rita Cosby's program on MSNBC, Yuhas was scolded by another talk show host after he refused to endorse a boycott of Aruba.